jackwwebb/shopping_trolley_challenge/README.md

-An improved solution to the shopping trolley challenge, putting the logic we discussed on Friday into classes.
+An improved solution to the shopping trolley challenge, redesigning the function logic we discussed on Friday into classes.

 The classes Trolley and Product are defined in class_definitions.py